Magnetic field spreading from stellar and galactic dynamos into the exterior: Our model

 We reiterate that our intention is not to provide a realistic model of a galactic dynamo.
-Instead, we are interested in understanding the far-field behavior of a generic dynamo.
+Instead, we aim to understand the far-field behavior of a generic dynamo.
 Our results may therefore in principle also be applicable to stellar dynamos.
 We stress that differential rotation is not included either.
-All these simplifications are done to keep the results simple enough to be able to identify potentially generic behaviors that are expected to occur in the far-field of astrophysical dynamos in general.
+All these simplifications are made to keep the system sufficiently transparent to identify potentially generic behaviors that are expected to occur in the far field of astrophysical dynamos in general.